aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-regions/image-regions-line-find/_index.md

 - coordinates
 ---

-Aspose.OCR allows you to automatically find the coordinates of image rectangles containing text lines.
-This can be useful for highlighting detected lines when previewing an image or [extracting](/ocr/net/image-regions-extract/) individual blocks of text.
+Aspose.OCR for .NET can automatically find the coordinates of image regions containing text lines.
+This can be useful for highlighting detected areas when previewing an image or [extracting](/ocr/net/image-regions-extract/) individual blocks of text.

-To get bounding boxes of all lines of the image, use [`GetRectangles`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/getrectangles/) method of [`Aspose.OCR.AsposeOcr`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/) class.
-Specify `Aspose.OCR.AreasType.LINES` as the **areaType** parameter of the method.
+To get bounding boxes of all lines in images, provided in [`OcrInput` object](/ocr/net/ocrinput/), use [`Aspose.OCR.AsposeOcr.DetectRectangles`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/detectrectangles/) method.
+Specify `Aspose.OCR.AreasType.LINES` as the **areasType** parameter of the method.

 Line detection works differently depending on the `detectAreas` parameter of the method: